Splumecocq/AcousticScenesClassification/README.md

 # Acoustic Scenes Classification

-This project shares the python code used for the challenge [DCASE 2018](http://dcase.community/challenge2018/index).
+This project shares the python code used for the challenge [DCASE 2018 task 1](http://dcase.community/challenge2018/index).

+The goal of Acoustic Scene Classification is to classify a test recording into one of the provided predefined classes that characterizes the environment in which it was recorded

 ![ASC schema](https://raw.githubusercontent.com/Splumecocq/AcousticScenesClassification/master/Image/Schema-acoustic-scene-classification.jpg)

+In this project the audio signal in input is preprocessed into a spectrogram by short-time Fourier transform.
+[SFTF](https://en.wikipedia.org/wiki/Short-time_Fourier_transform)
+A mthodology of supervised machine learning based on [Convolutional Neuronal Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) classified the signal.

 ## Struture
 The directory **Models** contains the CNN modules: